cloebou/Metagenomics_resistome_kefir/README.md

 Rscripts taxonomy/visu_species.R
 ```

-## Merging Colocalization and taxonomy
+## Merging Co-localization and taxonomy

 To get a file ("species_relative_abundance.csv" ) with every species that represent more then 0.005% of each sample.
 Not normalized.
 ```